mongodb/docs/source/includes/note-reindex-impact-on-replica-sets.rst

-   For replica sets, |cmd-name| will not propagate from the :term:`primary` to :term:`secondaries <secondary>`. |cmd-name| will only affect a single :program:`mongod` instance.
+   For replica sets, |cmd-name| will not propagate from the :term:`primary` to :term:`secondaries <secondary>`. |cmd-name| will only affect a single :binary:`~bin.mongod` instance.